yfguo91/yfguo91.github.io/_pages/about.md

 -->

 # 🔥 News
+- *2022.07*: &nbsp;🎉 Two first-authored papers for spiking neural network are accepted by ECCV 2022.
 - *2022.04*: &nbsp;🎉 One first-authored paper for spiking neural network is accepted by CVPR 2022.
-- *2021.09*: &nbsp;🎷 One first-authored paper about mesh smoothing based on neural network is accepted by Applied Mathematical Modelling Journal.
+- *2021.09*: &nbsp;🎉 One first-authored paper about mesh smoothing based on neural network is accepted by Applied Mathematical Modelling Journal.
-- *2021.09*: &nbsp;🏆 One co-first-authored paper for spiking neural network is accepted by NeurIPS 2021.
+- *2021.09*: &nbsp;🎉 One co-first-authored paper for spiking neural network is accepted by NeurIPS 2021.
-- *2020.07*: &nbsp;🎀 I got my PhD from Peking University.
+- *2020.07*: &nbsp;🎉 I got my PhD from Peking University.

 # 📝 Publications